Programs

 Public Education

-FAACS volunteers provide public education through the media, school programs, and other public outreach opportunities on TNR and responsible pet ownership to help prevent pet abandonment.
+FAACS volunteers provide education through our website, social media, and outreach opportunities on TNR and responsible pet ownership to help prevent cat overpopulation and pet abandonment.

-We also shares ideas, experience, volunteers, and trapping resources with other animal welfare groups, working together to manage the feral and abandoned cat population in Cape Breton.
+We also share ideas, experience, volunteers, and trapping resources with other animal welfare groups, working together to manage the feral and abandoned cat population in Cape Breton.